Grouping is a fundamental feature in the Statseeker product, it is a core mechanic utilized by:

 How is Grouping Useful?

 Likewise, thresholds can be configured to target a single interface, a single device, or any Statseeker group(s).
-Thresholds can also be configured to run network-wide, and any number of group specific alerts can be configured to trigger off of that single threshold.
+Thresholds can also be configured to run network-wide, and any number of group specific alerts can be configured to fire in response to breaches of that single threshold.

 Managing the ability of Statseeker user accounts to view and interact with different elements of your network via Statseeker is entirely driven by grouping, and the relationship between individual users (or groups of users) and groups of devices and reports.